lightningkite/mirror-kotlin/README.md

 For example, if I asked for `com.lightningkite.recktangle.Point`, I'll get an object with the fully qualified name `com.lightningkite.recktangle.PointClassInfo`, which will have metadata about the class, a method for constructing an instance, and field objects for retrieving the value of a field.

+## Development details

+How does it work?
+It reads `kotlin_metadata` files from your libraries using [kotlin-metadata](https://github.com/Takhion/kotlin-metadata) and reads your source code using an ANTLR4 parser.

+It takes the data read and outputs some basic code files that are implementations of interfaces found in the runtime.

 # Runtime

 The runtime contains the interfaces that will be implemented by the generated reflected data, as well as a serialization/deserialization system.